-The initial portion of the Action Model for this example looks exactly like the actions created in the earlier example (in the "Data General Actions" chapter) under "Recording a Data General Session", except that in this case our author is Thomas Aquinas.
+The initial portion of the Action Model for this example looks exactly like the actions created in the example in "Recording a Data General Session" on page 42, except that in this case our author is Thomas Aquinas.
 The initial actions are simply the Check Screen and Send Buffer actions necessary to conduct an Author search on "Thomas Aquinas."